Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Conclusion and Discussions

 Another important open problem is about an approximate realization of the symmetry-preserving Haar scrambling.
-All of our analyses rely on the assumption that the internal unitary dynamics of the Kerr BH is symmetry-preserving scrambling, which will not be exactly satisfied since it generally takes exponentially long time to implement a Haar random unitary.
-Hence, it is of crucial importance to consider approximate implementations.
-Approximations of random unitary are studied in terms of \emph{unitary $t$-designs}, which mimic the $t$th order statistical moments of a Haar random unitary on average, and a couple of results are known about the time needed to achieve $t$-designs~\cite{HL2009TPE, BHH2016, NHKW2017,HMHEGR2020}.
-It will be of great interest to investigate how symmetries affect such results~\cite{M2020,L2020}.
-More explicitly, it is interesting to address if we can construct \emph{symmetry-preserving} unitary $t$-designs by quantum circuits.
-By using such quantum circuits, it will be possible to simulate the Hayden-Preskill protocol with symmetry and obtain further insights into the black hole information paradox and symmetry.
+All of our analyses rely on the assumption that the internal unitary dynamics of the system is symmetry-preserving scrambling, which will not be rigorously satisfied since it takes exponentially long time to implement a Haar random unitary.
+Hence, it is of crucial importance to consider approximate implementations of symmetry-preserving scrambling.
+Approximations of random unitary have been studied in terms of \emph{unitary designs}, and a couple of results are known about the time needed to achieve unitary designs~\cite{HL2009TPE,BHH2016,NHKW2017,HMHEGR2023}.
+It will be of great interest to investigate how symmetries affect such results~\cite{L2020,M2022}.
+More explicitly, it is interesting to address if we can construct \emph{symmetry-preserving} unitary designs by quantum circuits.

+It is also of interest to explicitly construct a decoder for the Hayden-Preskill protocol in the presence of symmetry.
+Without symmetry, a couple of decoders were proposed in the literature~\cite{YK2017, NMK2022}.
+It is not immediately clear if one can construct a decoder in the same way, which will be an interesting open problem.